 In the circumstances, it appears that it is acceptable to rely on oral or implied consent to furlough leave so long as confirmation of the agreement is provided in writing.
 However, we consider that it would be best practice to obtain employees’ express written consent to furlough leave.

-A record of the furlough communication must be kept until at least 30 June 2025.
+A record of the furlough communication must be kept for at least five years.